less-lab-uva/carla_scene_graphs/README.md

 the interface may have changed.

 Instructions for installing CARLA version `0.9.14` and the relevant dependencies can be found in [this README](./install_carla.md).

+# Quick start
+We offer two quick start guides:

+* For a minimal working example running in a plain CARLA environment that you can extend, see [this guide](./docs/How-to-instantiate-it.md).
+* To generate scene graphs for the scenarios described in the [CARLA leaderboard 2.0](https://leaderboard.carla.org/get_started/), see [this guide](./docs/Example-with-CARLA-Leaderboard-2.0.md).

 ## Publications using this plugin
 This plugin has been successfully deployed in several techniques.
 Please let us know if you use the tool!